openedx/open-edx-proposals/oeps/processes/oep-0054-core-contributors.rst

 removal from the Program. `Contact the Program Administrators`_ as needed.

 The Axim administrator(s) are the point people for making sure that needed agreements are signed.
-Formost, this is a Program Agreement between the CC and Axim (sent to you by a Program Administrator).
+Foremost, this is a Program Agreement between the CC and Axim (sent to you by a Program Administrator).
 Additionally, if the CC commits code to a GitHub repo, a CLA is needed (which should have been signed when you made your first PR).
 Finally, for new companies or organizations joining the